manusimidt/manusimidt.github.io/_posts/2021-05-08-xbrl-from-the-bottom-up.md

 <div style="text-align:center; margin: 10px"><img src="/assets/img/2021-07-01/l5.png" /></div>

-## Summmary
+## Summary
 To summarize: Our goal is to transfer financial data.
 Each financial data point is called a **Fact**.
 To each fact belongs a **Context** that stores information about the date or timeframe as well as the company the fact belongs to.
 Most facts also have a **Unit** attached to them.
 To transfer our facts, we start by creating an XML document.
 This XML document is called **Instance Document**.
 The structure of our Instance Document is defined by the **XBRL Specification**.
-The different concepts we can use for tagging our facts i.e: (Assets, Liabilities, CashAndCashEquivalentsAtCarryingValue) are defined in the **Taxonomy**.
+The different concepts we can use for tagging our facts i.e.: (Assets, Liabilities, CashAndCashEquivalentsAtCarryingValue) are defined in the **Taxonomy**.

 This blog post is written with the goal of providing the most easily digestible technical introduction to XBRL.
 However, it is therefore somewhat imprecise in some places and/or omits important elements.
 A more detailed description can be found in my Blog Post [What is XBRL?](/2021-07/xbrl-explained).